A similarity-based Bayesian mixture-of-experts model: Discussion

 \section{Discussion}

 Motivated by the disadvantages of commonly used parametric models when applied to data with complex input--output relationships, in this paper, we have built upon previous work on probabilistic $k$-nearest neighbors by \citet{holmes}, \citet{cucala} and \citet{friel} by extending the ideas to a regression setting, using Gaussian mixtures as a flexible means of representing predictive distributions.
 We use a conditionally specified model in which full conditionals are defined and the joint likelihood is replaced by a pseudolikelihood in order to render further computations tractable.
 In particular, in contrast to \citet{friel}, we also regard the precision matrix $\Lambda$ in the distance metric $d_{\mathcal{X}}$ as a model parameter on which posterior inference may be performed.
 With a nonparametric approach, we avoid the need to explicitly learn the mapping between input and output as, for example, in conventional mixture-of-experts models such as those described in \citet{jacobsjordan}, \citet{bishopsvensen} and \citet{xu}, all while maintaining a Bayesian approach.
 Also in contrast to, e.g., the probabilistic $k$-nearest neighbor models by \citet{holmes}, \citet{cucala} and \citet{friel} as well as the DPMM-based models by, e.g., \citet{deiorio_linear}, \citet{dunson}, \citet{jara} and \citet{cruz-marzelo}, we exploit the mixture-Gaussian structure of our model and base our parameter inference on a mean-field variational Bayes algorithm, where local variational approximations are introduced and associated variational parameters are optimized by linear programming and stochastic gradient descent methods.
 Thus, we avoid the need for input-to-parameter modeling present in DPMM-based models, which in our case is a multivariate regression problem from dimension $\operatorname{dim} \mathcal{X}$ to $\operatorname{dim }\mathcal{Y} + \operatorname{dim} \mathcal{Y}^2$---in principle, potentially even harder than the original problem from dimension $\operatorname{dim} \mathcal{X}$ to $\mathcal{Y}$.
 Furthermore, we avoid the use of MCMC methods, which scale poorly with model size and data dimensionality.
 In contrast to the conditional DPMM, which models the distribution of the inputs generatively by a mixture model on $\mathcal{X} \oplus \mathcal{Y}$, our method relies on discriminative modeling by comparing similarities between inputs.
-The computational study demonstrates the ability to model irregular, multivariate predictive densities, while being able to quantify uncertainties accurately even for very small datasets.
-Specifically, we showed that our mixture-of-experts model was more advantageous than the conditional DPMM in certain settings---for example, those in which the input space is relatively high-dimensional yet sparse.
+The computational study demonstrates on several synthetic as well as real-world datasets the ability to model irregular, multivariate predictive densities, while being able to quantify uncertainties accurately for medium-sized to very small datasets.
+Specifically, we showed that our mixture-of-experts model outperforms the conditional DPMM and the Gaussian process baseline in certain settings---for example, those in which the input space is relatively high-dimensional yet sparse and thus unsuitable for generative modeling using mixture models.
+While generally being more computationally demanding than the conditional DPMM and Gaussian process, the execution times for training the mixture-of-experts model on the given computational setup were certainly short for a high-dimensional Bayesian model.